AleCollery/GraphApplication/README.md

 # GraphApplication

 Some graph samples and some graph algorithms.

-User surf in the graph.
+User can manually surf in the graph.

 Implemented algorithms:
 - Dijkstra

 Todo:
 - add some errors handling